 5. Let nostalgia guide you.

 Oftentimes, when it comes to Christmas tree decorations, the most powerful touch is rooted in memory.
 This beautiful floral stem was made by the homeowner's 99-year-old Oma.
 And even though it wasn't meant to be a tree topper, it suited the fir perfectly for more than just aesthetic reasons.
-"In a year full of so much loss and difficulty, we circled back to family and love and cherished heirlooms," Biojoule shares.
-Regardless of whether your overall holiday style is industrial, farmhouse, coastal, or modern, a bit of nostalgia will always fit right in.
+"In a year full of so much loss and difficulty, we circled back to family and love and cherished heirlooms," @biojoule shares.
+Regardless of whether your overall holiday style is farmhouse, coastal, or modern, a bit of nostalgia will always fit right in.

 6. Go bare.

 Here, Emily Henderson lets the evergreen speak for itself.
-When you have a fresh Christmas tree — and, in particular, one with a unique shape — you don't have to do much to make an impact.
+When you have a live Christmas tree — and, in particular, one with a unique shape — you don't have to do much to make an impact.
 This rustic option already has charm to spare.
 Going star-less doesn't detract one bit.

 For a touch of whimsy, top your tree with a felt gnome.
 Love to craft?
 Try making a gnome tree topper with fabric that matches your existing decor.
 Personally, we're loving this easy DIY gnome topper project by Hallmark Channel.
 The topper is technically meant for a wine bottle, but it works just as well on trees, too.